-As of 3/31/19
+As of 6/30/21

 PRINCIPAL RISKS OF INVESTING IN THE FUND DISCLOSURE

 The loss of your money is a principal risk of investing in the Fund.
 Investments in the Fund are subject to investment risks, including the possible loss of some or the entire principal amount invested.
+An investment in the Fund is not a deposit or obligation of any bank, is not endorsed or guaranteed by any bank, and is not insured by the Federal Deposit Insurance Corporation or any other government agency.
 There can be no assurance that the Fund will be successful in meeting its investment objective.
 Generally, the Fund will be subject to the following principal risks:

-Fund of Funds Risk: The Fund is a “fund of funds.”
+Fund of Funds Risk.
+The Fund is a “fund of funds.”
 The term “fund of funds” is typically used to describe investment companies, such as the Fund, whose principal investment strategy involves investing in other investment companies, including closed-end funds and money market mutual funds.
 Investments in other funds subject the Fund to additional operating and management fees and expenses.
 For instance, investors in the Fund will indirectly bear fees and expenses charged by the funds in which the Fund invests, in addition to the Fund’s direct fees and expenses.
 The Fund’s performance depends in part upon the performance of the funds’ investment advisor, the strategies and instruments used by the funds, and the Advisor’s ability to select funds and effectively allocate Fund assets among them.

-Control of Portfolio Funds Risk: Although the Fund and the Advisor will evaluate regularly each closed-end fund in which the Fund invests to determine whether its investment program is consistent with the Fund’s investment objective, the Advisor will not have any control over the investments made by a closed-end fund.
+Control of Portfolio Funds Risk.
+Although the Fund and the Advisor will evaluate regularly each closed-end fund in which the Fund invests to determine whether its investment program is consistent with the Fund’s investment objective, the Advisor will not have any control over the investments made by a closed-end fund.
 The investment advisor to each closed-end fund may change aspects of its investment strategies at any time.
 The Advisor will not have the ability to control or otherwise influence the composition of the investment portfolio of a closed-end fund.

-Foreign Securities Risk: The Fund may invest in foreign securities.
+Foreign Securities Risk.
+The Fund may invest in foreign securities.
 Foreign securities involve investment risks different from those associated with domestic securities.
 Changes in foreign economies and political climates are more likely to affect the Fund than investments in domestic securities.
 The value of foreign currency denominated securities or foreign currency contracts is affected by the value of the local currency relative to the U.S. dollar.
 There may be less government supervision of foreign markets, resulting in non-uniform accounting practices and less publicly available information about issuers of foreign currency denominated securities.
-The value of foreign investments may be affected by changes in exchange control regulations, application of foreign tax laws (including withholding tax), changes in governmental administration or economic or monetary policy (in this country or abroad), or changed circumstances in dealings between nations.
+The value of foreign investments may be affected by changes in exchange control regulations, application of foreign tax laws (including withholding tax), changes in governmental administration or economic or monetary policy (in this country or abroad) or changed circumstances in dealings between nations.
 In addition, foreign brokerage commissions, custody fees, and other costs of investing in foreign securities are generally higher than in the United States.
 Investments in foreign issues could be affected by other factors not present in the United States, including expropriation, armed conflict, confiscatory taxation, and potential difficulties in enforcing contractual obligations.

-Leverage Risk: The Fund may leverage or borrow money from banks to buy securities and pledge its assets in connection with the borrowing.
+Leverage Risk.
+The Fund may leverage or borrow money from banks to buy securities and pledge its assets in connection with the borrowing.
 Use of leverage tends to magnify increases and decreases in the Fund’s returns and leads to a more volatile share price.
 The Fund will also incur borrowing costs in connection with its use of leverage.
 If the interest expense of the borrowing is greater than the return on the securities bought, the use of leverage will decrease the return to shareholders in the Fund.
 Leveraging by both the Fund and the underlying closed-end funds, which often employ leverage, will expose the Fund to a relatively high level of leverage risk.
 There can be no assurance that a leveraging strategy will be successful during any period in which it is employed.